-A number of you have asked where you can enjoy en evening in a Jazz club in New York.
+A number of you have asked where you can enjoy an evening in a Jazz club in New York.

 I have selected 10 of the coolest Jazz clubs in NYC.

-As usual, these are only suggestions: it’s really up to you to follow it.
+As usual, these are only suggestions: it’s really up to you to follow them.

-It is ranked by alphabetical order since it is rather difficult to arrange the venues in a precise order.
+It is ranked by alphabetical order since arranging the venues in a precise order is somewhat tricky.

 It is your choice to pick a club according to their lineup, ambiance, rate and location in New York.